 Once these plans are set they may not be changed; forfeit rules apply.

-The Chief of Umpires shall have complete authority over the scheduling of officials to all games.
+The Chief of Umpires shall have complete authority over the scheduling of officials for all games.

-Board meetings are open for the public to attend.
+Board meetings are open for the public to attend on the first Thursday of every month.
 To bring forth issues, questions, or to participate in any way requires a meeting request as detailed below.

-Requesting a meeting with the CFABA Board
+Requesting a meeting with the CFABA Board:

 Team managers that have a problem with an umpire, game conditions, scores, etc. shall meet with all parties involved, and the League president who shall notify the CFABA Board President within a reasonable time frame so it can be added to the agenda and investigated.